Our California Concussion Lawyers Are Ready to Help Today

 In general, older people take longer to recover.
 People who have had a concussion in the past also take longer to recover from a recent concussion.

-When to Seek Immediate Medical Help after a Concussion
+When to Seek Medical Help After a Concussion

 While mild concussions do not result in serious consequences, some require immediate medical attention.
 You should seek immediate medical help if: